Being somewhat new and requiring special skills and equipment, much is still being learned about how well it works and any side effects.

 Whole prostate HIFU treats the entire prostate, and takes about 3 hours.

 You should be able to head home the same day as your treatment, although you will need a catheter for a few days.

-If you have localised prostate cancer (cancer that hasn’t spread outside the prostate), or prostate cancer that's come back after radiation therapy (radiotherapy), HIFU may be an option for you.
+If you have localized prostate cancer (cancer that hasn’t spread outside the prostate), or prostate cancer that's come back after radiation therapy, HIFU may be an option for you.
 But remember, this treatment is somewhat new and isn't available everywhere.